Rule 4729:5-5-08 | Prospective drug utilization review.

-(D) Prior to dispensing an outpatient prescription for a controlled substance dangerous drug, at a minimum, a pharmacist shall request and review an OARRS report covering at least a one year time period in any of the following circumstances:
+(D) Prior to dispensing an outpatient prescription for a controlled substance dangerous drug or a drug containing gabapentin, at a minimum, a pharmacist shall request and review an OARRS report covering at least a one year time period in any of the following circumstances:

-(1) A patient adds a new or different controlled substance dangerous drug to the patient's therapy that was not previously included;
+(1) A patient adds a new or different controlled substance dangerous drug or a drug containing gabapentin to the patient's therapy that was not previously included;

 (2) An OARRS report has not been reviewed for that patient during the preceding twelve months, as indicated in the patient profile;